 Why is this research being done?

 We want to learn how people with mental health conditions are doing as they deal with the COVID-19 pandemic and its aftermath.
-Our study has 2 phases.
+Our study has 2 phases (learn more here).

-This phase was a national online survey of adults with mental health conditions about their personal experiences, emotional wellness, physical health, and what they were doing to stay well during the pandemic.
+This phase was a national online survey of adults with psychiatric disabilities about their personal experiences, pandemic-related disruptions, emotional wellness, physical health, and what they were doing to stay well during the pandemic.

 What do we hope to learn from the national web survey?